Mara Corday: Modeling

 Corday appeared as a pinup girl in numerous men's magazines during the 1950s and was the Playmate of the October 1958 issue of Playboy, along with model Pat Sheehan.

 Television

 In 1956, Corday had a recurring role in the ABC television series Combat Sergeant.
 From 1959 to early 1961, Corday worked exclusively doing guest spots on various television series, such as Peter Gunn in the episode, “Keep Smiling”.

 She also guest starred with Steve McQueen in Wanted: Dead or Alive in April 1960.

-Personal life
+Personal life and death

 Following the 1955 death of Suzan Ball, the first wife of actor Richard Long, Corday began dating Long, and they married in 1957.
 Through Long's sister Barbara, Corday was a sister-in-law of actor Marshall Thompson.

 In the early 1960s, Corday gave up her career to devote herself to raising a family.
-Widowed in 1974, she had three children with Long during their 17-year marriage: Valerie, Carey, and Gregory.
-Corday has also been a lifelong friend of actor Clint Eastwood, whom she met while working for Universal Pictures.
+Widowed in 1974, she had two sons and one daughter with Long, during their 17-year marriage.

+Corday had also been a friend of actor Clint Eastwood, whom she met while working for Universal Pictures.